Is the library still open?

 Is the bookstore still open?
 Can I order my books?

-After careful deliberation and planning, we have reopened our warehouse.
-We would like to assure you that the highest health and safety practices are being adhered to in our warehouse and we are following the latest advice and guidance from the Department of Health as well as any imposed Government restrictions to ensure that these books are delivered safely.
+Yes, the bookstore is open!
+The highest health and safety practices are being adhered to in our warehouse and we are following the latest advice and guidance from the Department of Health as well as any imposed Government restrictions to ensure that all books are delivered safely.

-As part of these safety measures, this means that, for the moment, we will dispatch orders once per week on a Friday.
-All orders will be sent via either standard or express post, however we understand this new process might cause some delays so we strongly encourage you to order as early as you can to ensure you have your books ready for you to start your studies and time these with your current schedule.
+As part of these safety measures, this means that, for the moment, we are dispatching orders three times per week: Monday, Wednesday and Friday.
+All orders will be sent via either standard or express post.
+Our carrier, Australia Post, is currently experiencing delays so we strongly encourage you to order as early as you can to ensure you have your books ready for you to start your studies and time these with your current schedule.

-To celebrate the reopening, students receive 10% off on all full-priced items (*excludes bundles & packs).
+Endeavour students receive 10% off all full-priced items on our website (*excludes sale items, textbook packs and clinic uniforms).
 To receive your discount, type the code STUDY10 into the discount box at the checkout.

-The campus shipping option is not currently available and will become available again when the campuses reopen.
+The campus shipping option is not currently available and will become available again when government restrictions on physical distancing are lifted.

 We're here to help.
-If you have any questions or concerns, please reach out to the bookstore via email or call us on 07 3253 9525 and leave a message.
+If you have any questions or concerns, please reach out to the bookstore via email firstname.lastname@example.org or call us on 07 3253 9525.

 You can visit the Endeavour bookstore online: https://endeavourbookstore.com.au/